popphp/docs/user_guide/images.rst

 ---

-The ``Svg`` adapter has an API that is similar to the raster-based adapters, but is different in other areas in that is processing and manipulating a vector image object instead of a bitmap one.
+The ``Svg`` adapter has an API that is similar to the raster-based adapters, but is different in other areas in that it is processing and manipulating a vector image object instead of a bitmap image.

 Creating a new SVG image resource is similar to the other adapters:

 .. code-block:: php

-    $svg = new Pop\Image\Svg('image.svg', 640, 480);
+    $svg = new Pop\Image\Svg('new.svg', 640, 480);

 as is loading an existing SVG image resource as well: